DennyScott/Blog-Posts/drafts/Using Sublime with Unity.md

 ![XMLDocs](https://raw.githubusercontent.com/DennyScott/Blog-Posts/master/released/Sublime-Unity/XMLDocs%20Tab.png)

 The outline of your docs should be generated, and you can simply tab through the parts necessary.
-I admit, this feature is lacking from what I have found in Vim!
+I admit, there isn't a nice plugin like this in Vim!

 I also added DocBlockr, just for help on some other documentation, never hurts either.
 You can find it as well in the Plugins.